Logo

 The two consensus algorithms most commonly used in cryptocurrencies also form the basis for nearly all other consensus methods, which use variants with different advantages and disadvantages.

-Delegated proof of stake (dPoS), used in cryptocurrencies like TRX or EOS, is a slight variation of PoS and is generally considered faster but less secure.
-SOL uses a consensus optimized for speed and throughput, called proof of history, a form of PoS that relies additionally on cryptographic proof that a certain amount of time has passed.
-There are also cryptocurrencies like DASH using a combination of two consensuses called hybrid PoW / PoS, trying to combine features of both mechanisms.
+Delegated proof of stake (dPoS), used in cryptocurrencies like TRXTRX or EOSEOS, is a slight variation of PoS and is generally considered faster but less secure.
+SOLSOL uses a consensus optimized for speed and throughput, called proof of history, a form of PoS that relies additionally on cryptographic proof that a certain amount of time has passed.
+There are also cryptocurrencies like DASHDASH using a combination of two consensuses called hybrid PoW / PoS, trying to combine features of both mechanisms.

 Chair of Strategy and Organization